-In the practical carrying out of my method I may employ a hollow conductor and pass the cooling agent through the same, thus freezing the water or other medium in contact with or close to such conductor, or I may 65 use expressly for the circulation of the cooling agent an independent channel and freeze or solidify the adjacent substance, in which any number of conductors may be embedded.
-The conductors may be bare or covered with 70 some material which is capable of keeping them insulated when it is frozen or solidified.
-The frozen mass may be in direct touch with the surrounding medium or it may be in a degree protected from contact with the same by 75 an inclosure more or less impervious to heat.
-The cooling agent may be any kind of liquid, preferably of low freezing-point, as brine, or it may be a gas, as atmospheric air, oxygen, carbonic acid, ammonia, illuminating-gas, or 80 hydrogen.
-It may be forced through the channel by gravity, pressure, or suction, produced mechanically or otherwise, or by any other kind of force.
-It may be continually renewed or indefinitely used by being alter- 85 nately volatilized and condensed or evaporated and absorbed and mechanically driven back and forth or steadily circulated in a closed path under any suitable conditions as regards pressure, density, temperature, and 90 velocity.
+In the practical carrying out of my method I may employ a hollow conductor and pass 65 the cooling agent through the same, thus freezing the water or other medium in contact with or close to such conductor, or I may use expressly for the circulation of the cooling agent an independent channel and freeze 70 or solidify the adjacent substance in which any number of conductors may be embedded.
+The conductors may be bare or covered with some material which is capable of keeping them insulated when it is frozen or solidified.
+75 The frozen mass may be in direct touch with the surrounding medium, or it may be in a degree protected from contact with the same by an inclosure more or less impervious to heat.
+The cooling agent may be any kind of gas, as 80 atmospheric air, oxygen, carbonic acid, ammonia, illuminating-gas, or hydrogen.
+It may be forced through the channel by pressure or suction produced mechanically or otherwise.
+It may be continually renewed or indefinitely 85 used, being driven back and forth or steadily circulated in closed paths under any suitable conditions as regards pressure, density, temperature, and velocity.